seenons/seenons-be-assignment/README.md

 ## Disclaimer

 Please note that this assignment is not a direct representation of how Seenons built its software.

-It was designed with all levels of seniority in mind, so the concepts, patterns, and tools used may not be entirely accurate.
+The assignment is meant for all levels of seniority in mind, so the concepts, patterns, domain models and tools have been simplified to ensure fairness.